-- Comprehensive health and developmental history. - Nutritional assessment. - Height and weight and growth charting. - Comprehensive unclothed physical examination. - Appropriate immunizations according to the Advisory Committee on Immunization Practices. - Laboratory procedures, including lead blood level assessment appropriate for age and risk factors. - Periodic developmental and behavioral screening using a recognized, standardized developmental screening tool. - Vision and hearing tests. - Dental assessment and services. - Health education (including anticipatory guidance such as child development, healthy lifestyles, and accident and disease prevention). - Periodic objective screening for social emotional development using a recognized, standardized tool. - Perinatal depression for mothers of infants in the most appropriate clinical setting, e.g., at the pediatric, behavioral health or OB/GYN visit.
+- Comprehensive health and developmental history - Nutritional assessment - Height and weight and growth charting - Comprehensive unclothed physical examination - Appropriate immunizations according to the Advisory Committee on Immunization Practices - Laboratory procedures, including lead blood level assessment appropriate for age and risk factors - Periodic developmental and behavioral screening using a recognized, standardized developmental screening tool - Vision screening for preventive services.
+Only medically necessary services are covered.
+Pediatric routine vision services (one [1] eye exam per year) is accessed by Members through the VSP network - Hearing screening for preventive services - Dental assessment and services - Health education (including anticipatory guidance such as child development, healthy lifestyles, and accident and disease prevention) - Periodic objective screening for social emotional development using a recognized, standardized tool - Perinatal depression for mothers of infants in the most appropriate clinical setting, e.g., at the pediatric, behavioral health or OB/GYN visit

-Diagnostic services, treatment, or services Medically Necessary to correct or ameliorate defects, physical or mental illnesses, and conditions discovered during a screening or testing must be provided or arranged for either directly or through referrals.
+Diagnostic services, treatment, or services Medically Necessary to correct or ameliorate defects, physical or mental illnesses, and conditions discovered during a screening or testing must be provided or arranged either directly or through referrals.
 Any condition discovered during the screening examination or screening test requiring further diagnostic study or treatment must be provided if within the Member's Covered Benefit Services.
 Members should be referred to an appropriate source of care for any required services that are not Covered Services.